What to Look for in Your First Motorcycle

 Reasonable Engine Size

-Sticking with a reasonable engine size can also ensure that you’ll get a good price.
+Sticking with a reasonable engine size can also ensure a good price.
 This also means you’ll likely be buying a bike that hasn’t been abused—people who tend to buy bikes with higher cc’s might not be taking the best care of them or handling them well on the road.
 This goes with the reliability factor—get a reasonable engine size for your first bike.